 I’ve been doing a pros and cons table ever since we’ve moved here, and so far, I’ve seen a lot of improvements in our standard of living.
 Noticed that both my husband and I are much happier.
 We don’t own the place, but it finally feels like home.
 (At the very least, we have all our cats with us.)
 I really hope we’ll stay here for a long time before it’s time to buy our retirement home.
 Still have no plans to take on a loan.
 Har har har.

 It’s ok to not be able to meet the same milestones that your boomer parents did.
 Really.
 They lived in a different time.
 We were almost two decades late in attempting to buy our own property, and that’s totally fine.
-But there’s a lesson to be learned from their generation: My mom buys properties with cash, so my husband and I are taking a page from her book at least.
+But there’s a lesson to be learned from their generation: My mom buys properties with cash (EDIT: Mom corrected my simplification of her property-buying habit in the comments, so head in there for the details).
+My husband and I are taking a page from her book at least.
 We decided that we’re not going to buy anything unless we could afford to pay for it in cash, including the car we recently purchased for mobility’s sake.
 Not against people taking loans, of course.
 You do you.
 It’s just not for us because we’re the type of people who hate installments. 😂 (We hated the “kelan ba matatapos to?” feeling, so even for our devices, except for the first couple of experiences in installments, we’ve always paid in full.)